froggyos/froggyos.github.io/versions/1.16/docs/froggyscript3.md

 [option 1] • option 2 • option 3
 (user presses Enter)

-You selected: option 1
+> You selected: option 1
 ```
 ### File Arguments
 The `filearg` keyword retrieves a command line argument passed to the program and stores it in a variable.
 The variable must be of type `string`.
 The `0`th file argument is always the file name, so the first user-provided argument is at index `1`.
+Type `\_` to represent spaces in command line arguments.
 ```
 filearg [$variable] [number]